TheInvoker/SPA/README.md

 |__content2__|
 ```

-Add the pages into the framework:
+Add the pages into the framework.
+These will add the 2 pages into the body of the page layout.

 ```javascript
 SPA.addPages([